Google Patents from 2016

 Google describes how they may use News sites as sources for featured snippets, and use algorithms that can create shortened paraphrases to generate answers for those featured snippets.

-The patent that Google came out with and described how PageRank might be modified by looking at the features and characteristics of links on pages, to understand what seemed to be the most important links was rewritten with a little more emphasis on how important the anchor text in those links appeared to be, and how likely it may be that someone would click upon that link.
+A Google patent that that described how PageRank might be modified by looking at the features and characteristics of links on pages, to understand what seemed to be the most important links was rewritten with a little more emphasis on how important the anchor text in those links appeared to be, and how likely it may be that someone would click upon that link.

 This points to the possibility that someone might see an entity on a webpage, be given an option to interact with that entity, such as being able to make a reservation with a restaurant or being able to get driving directions to a business.